MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-policy-packages.md

 You can customize the settings of the policies in a policy package to suit the needs of your users.
 When you change the settings of policies in a package, all users who are assigned to that package get the updated settings.
 You manage policy packages by using the Microsoft Teams admin center or PowerShell.

 > [!NOTE]
-> Each user will require the Advanced Communications add-on in order to recieve a custom policy package assignment.
+> Each user will require the Advanced Communications add-on in order to receive a custom policy package assignment.
 For more information, see [Advanced Communications add-on for Microsoft Teams](/microsoftteams/teams-add-on-licensing/advanced-communications).

 ## What is a policy package?